zulzayn/zulzayn/README.md

 🌱 I’m currently learning React JS

-🌱 My stack currently on Laravel, Node JS, and Flutter.
+🌱 My stack currently on Backend are Laravel and Node JS and Frontend are Flutter and PWA.

 💞️ I’m looking to collaborate on any project